LorenzoBinosi/CTF/2018/HitconCTF/pwn/Groot/README.md

 ![Filesystem](images/filesystem.png)

 The available commands are `ls`, `cat`, `cd`, `rm`, `mv`, `mkdir`, `mkfile`, `touch`, `pwd`, `ln` and `id`.
 They work pretty much like the UNIX commands except some limitations given by the context.
-Functions used for these command are almost clean: `mv` has a bug that allows to rename a file with a already existing file name in the current directory just prefixing the new name of the file with `/`(e.g. `mv name /new_name` will rename the file name to new_name in the current directory even if new_name already exists), and a 3 byte overflow in `mkfile` which i think is not usable in my opinion.
+Functions used for these commands are almost clean: `mv` has a bug that allows to rename a file with a already existing file name in the current directory just prefixing the new name of the file with `/`(e.g. `mv name /new_name` will rename the file name to new_name in the current directory even if new_name already exists), and a 3 byte overflow in `mkfile` which i think is not usable in my opinion.
 Instead, the real vulnerabilities of this challenge is in the creation of a directory.
 Whenever a directory is created, the pointer to the `head` is not set to 0.
 This allows to create a new directory with a `head` pointer that could be controlled in some way.

 ## Heap leak

 If a directory is freed, all of the files, directories, names and contents are freed even before the parent directory gets freed.
-If then a new directory is created it will contains the same `head` address of the previus and freed directory.
+If then a new directory is created it will contain the same `head` address of the previous and freed directory.
 Thus, my idea was exactly this one: free a directory with a file inside, reallocate it immediately and then list the files to leak an address of a freed chunk.
-Moreover, one file wasn't not enought cause one freed chunks just contains a null pointer to the next free chunk.
-Two file weren't not enought too, cause every argument of a command is allocated as a chunk(so just typing the command will consume chunks in the freed linked list).
+Moreover, one file was not enought cause one freed chunks just contains a null pointer to the next free chunk.
+Two file were not enought too, cause every argument of a command is allocated as a chunk(so just typing the command will consume chunks in the freed linked list).
 The part of the exploit that performs the leak is the following:

 ```python